math

 This library provides basic mathematical functions.

-It provides all its functions and constants inside the table math
+It provides all its functions and constants inside the table math.

-Functions with the annotation "integer/float
+Functions with the annotation "integer/float" give

 integer results for integer arguments